 Though Dodi enjoyed her time at the USAO, she realized a career in law enforcement was what she wanted.
 Her second co-op was with the Drug Enforcement Agency in Boston.

 “At the DEA, I worked in a Task Force with Detectives from Boston and neighboring cities, observing investigations first-hand.
 I continued to build my resume by gaining skills in CCTV surveillance, vehicle tracking, and criminal history checks.”

-As of Spring 2017, Dodi is in the PlusOne program where she will receive her Bachelor of Science in Criminal Justice and, following one extra year of graduate work, her Master of Science in Criminology and Criminal Justice.
+In Spring 2017, Dodi enrolled in the PlusOne program, which allowed her to complete a Bachelor of Science in Criminal Justice and then a Master of Science in Criminology and Criminal Justice over the course of one extra year of graduate work.
 Following her master’s, Dodi aspires to work in a law enforcement agency.